niemopen/niem-naming-design-rules/ndr6src.md

 NIEM adopts an object-oriented approach to representation of data.
 Object classes represent what [ISO 11179-5](#ref) refers to as things of interest in a universe of discourse that may be found in a model of that universe.
 An object class or object term is a word that represents a class of real-world entities or concepts.
 An object-class term describes the applicable context for a NIEM component.

 The object-class term indicates the object category that this data component describes or represents.
 This term provides valuable context and narrows the scope of the component to an actual class of things or concepts.
-An example of a conept term is Activity.
+An example of a concept term is Activity.
 An example of an entity term is Vehicle.

 #### 7.1.4.2 Property term